 Paper Advent Calendars

 Flash forward a few years, and Gerhard Lang is now an adult.
-In 1904 he produced the first paper Advent Calendar inserted into the Stuttgarter Zeitung called “Im Lande des Christkindes.”
-The Calendars were sold in two parts- a main cardboard section came divided in 24 squares with verses, and a second sheet produced with colorful images.
-Children could cut out the images and glue them on appropriate squares while learning the verse.
-Soon he began his employment at publisher Reichhold & Lang in Munich.
-And in 1908, the company began to sell his Advent Calendars.
-Each year new images and variations increased the popularity of his Advent Calendars, including calendars with doors, calendars that needed to be broken open, calendars that could be filled with chocolates, and even Braille Advent Calendars.
-Sales were slow to begin with, but by 1920s children across Germany wanted them.
+In 1904, he produced the first paper Advent Calendar, which was inserted into the Stuttgarter Zeitung called “Im Lande des Christkindes.”
+The Calendars were sold in two parts- a main cardboard section divided into 24 squares, each with a verse, and a second sheet printed with colorful images.
+Children could cut out the pictures and glue them on appropriate squares while learning the verse.

 Not to be outdone, Toy companies are releasing Advent Calendars that create a scene made from Legos or Playmobil.
-Some have a holiday or religious scene… others are just for play.
+Some have a holiday or religious scene, others are just for play.

 But my favorites will always be the paper Advent Calendars.
 With a little care, you can bring them back out year after year.